smv1999/Games/README.md

-## This repository consists of games written in python
+## This repository consists of games

 Refer this for keys: https://www.pygame.org/docs/ref/key.html